HyungseobKim/NavMesh/README.md

 # Navigation Mesh
+Automatic generation of navigation meshes and pathfinding on the meshes.<br />
+It uses a polygon triangulation algorithm to generate navigation meshes and the A* algorithm to find a path.<br />

 <img align="center" src="/ReadmeImages/Screenshot1.png">

+Used C++, SDL2, OpenGL, and ImGui.<br />
+All source codes are in the NavMesh folder, and the executable is in the Demo folder with libraries.

+#### How to use the demo
+Click the left mouse to set the path's starting point.<br />
+Click the right mouse to set the destination of the path.<br />
+You can change the weight of the heuristic for A*.<br />
+You can toggle path smoothing and showing all nodes options.<br />
+You may change colors with the color editor.<br />

+#### How to edit the geography in the demo
+Click Edit mode in UI.<br />
+To move walls, drag a red box at the center of a wall.<br />
+To change the shape of the wall, drag a red box on the vertices of a wall.<br />

+Below is the exaplantion of the algorithm.

 ## Partition into monotone pieces
 Triangulating a polygon requires a preceding step, which is partitioning polygon into simpler shapes.